caseydaly/LabelboxToTFRecord/README.md

 #### count.py

-    usage: count.py [-h] [--total] infiles [infiles ...]
+    usage: count.py [-h] [--total | --categories] infiles [infiles ...]

     Display the number of records in each file

     positional arguments:
       infiles           files with records to be counted

     optional arguments:
-      -h, --help  show this help message and exit --total     instead of the the total for each file, display the sum total across all files
+      -h, --help        show this help message and exit --total, -t       instead of the the total for each file, display the sum total across all files
+      --categories, -c  display the number of labels of each category for each file

 ## Examples